bbrown1867/dashcam-rs/README.md

 * Save buffered video to non-volatile memory on user intervention.
 For example, after a car accident.

 ## Demo
 The STM32F746G Discovery Board is used for the hardware platform with an OV9655 CMOS camera attached.
 The demo uses QVGA resolution (320x240), 30 fps, and RGB565 color format.
-See [img/demo.mp4](img/demo.mp4) for a higher resolution video.

 ![](img/demo.gif)